Dubbed Asia’s biggest trance festival on the beach, UnKonscious has been exceeding all expectations since its first

 - UnKonscious is a 20+ event.

-Only weekend tickets are available, it is not possible to buy single day tickets.
-But who want to leave the party early right?
+Only weekend tickets are available, it’s not possible to buy single-day tickets.
+But who wants to leave the party early right?

-Keep in mind that tickets are non-refundable and non-transferrable so double check your personal details upon checkout to make sure all the information is accurate.
+Keep in mind that tickets are non-refundable and non-transferrable so double check your personal details before paying for your ticket.
 This will ensure you can pick up your wristband without any issues at the festival gates.

 If you’re coming in a large group then check out the bundle ticket.
 If you manage to rally 6 people you get one free!

 UnKonscious is hosted on the breathtakingly beautiful Paradise Beach, on Phuket island just off the West coast of Thailand.
-Transfers to and from Phuket airport, as well as to and from the festival grounds are accommodated for so getting to UnKonscious is easier than you may think!
+Transfers to and from Phuket airport, but also to and from the festival grounds are taken care of.
+Getting to UnKonscious is actually easier than you might think!

 The most convenient way to travel to and from Phuket is by plane.
 The journey is short, it takes about an hour from Bangkok’s airports.
 There are many domestic flights operating at different times each day of the week.

-You can also access Phuket if you’re coming from further afield as Phuket International Airport offers regular flights to and from Kuala Lumpur, Hong Kong, Penang, Singapore, Sydney and more…
+You can also access Phuket if you’re coming from further afield.
+Phuket International Airport offers regular flights to and from Kuala Lumpur, Hong Kong, Penang, Singapore, Sydney and more…

-If your departure city doesn’t schedule any direct flights to Phuket then the next best alternative is to fly via Bangkok and then onwards to Phuket.
-If you’re thinking of stopping in Bangkok for a few days during transit then you should check out my Guide to Arriving in Bangkok, for all the information you need on completing your onward journey after landing at either Suvarnabhumi Airport or Don Muang Airport.
+If your departure city doesn’t schedule any direct flights to Phuket then the best to do is to fly via Bangkok, then onwards to Phuket.
+If you’re thinking of stopping in Bangkok for a few days during transit then check out my Guide to Arriving in Bangkok.
+For all the information you need on completing your onward journey after landing at either Suvarnabhumi Airport or Don Muang Airport.